hikerdrew/f1-track-models/README.md

 - In postico use the file tab in the menu bar and click on import CSV or use the shortcut command-I. Then open ergast-database-csv folder and load the first file seasons.

-- On the new window click on the "Target Table" selection drop down and click on `seasons`.
+- On the new window click on the "Target Table" selection drop down and click on "seasons".
 For what we are doing where the colmun names of the CSVs match the attribute names of the relations you can just click on "Match Columns" to the right of the Target Table drop down and click "Match Columns by Name" and you should see both names should match up for each column.
-It can be helpful to open the empty relation and then import the file to see that it was imported correctly.

 - Repeat the import process in the order mentioned until each CSV is imported.